earthai-tech/pycsamt/README.md

 ## Citations

- You may consider citing the software as a contribution if it is used in a published work:
+ We'd much appreciate if you consider citing the toolbox as a contribution in a published work:

 > *Kouadio, K.L., Liu, R., Mi, B., Liu, C., 2022. pyCSAMT: An alternative Python toolbox for groundwater exploration using controlled source audio-frequency magnetotelluric.
 J. Appl.
 Geophys.
 201, 104647. https://doi.org/10.1016/j.jappgeo.2022.104647.*
 >